jonasmcferreira/whiteiron/jhed-wasteland/weather.md

 | 4  | 1 Lightning damage    | A sudden crackle strikes into the party              |
 | 5  | 1 Psychic damage      | The feeling of an innevitable death lingers          |
 | 6  | 1 Acid damage         | As the snowfall reaches the party, acidmarks appear  |

-30. **Coin Hail**: hail of copper silver and gold, 1d100 copper, 1d20 silver, 1d4 gold collectable each
- - Dexterity Save DC13, 1d10 Bludgeoning Damage or half as much on a successful save,
+30 **Coin Hail**: hail of copper silver and gold, 1d100 copper, 1d20 silver, 1d4 gold collectable each - Dexterity Save DC13, 1d10 Bludgeoning Damage or half as much on a successful save.

-31. -33. **Hail**: Elemental Hail and Rocks strike from above
+31-33 **Hail**: Elemental Hail and Rocks strike from above

 | 1d4 | Effect                                                                                                                         |
 |-----|--------------------------------------------------------------------------------------------------------------------------------|